 Develop a simple mobile apps framework at the organization level.
 Your framework should include the following minimum steps: discover, review, build/procure, secure, deploy, and manage.

 Consider adopting commercial mobile applications first.
 After validating security and compliance, the government can leverage the advanced technology offered by the commercial marketplace.

 Develop suitable procurement/contract vehicles.
 Developing mobile applications for the government requires specialized skills and capabilities.
-Creating contract vehicles that allow vendors to compete for federal business in this specific domian will help achieve cost and process efficiency and enourage innovation.
-This vehicle can map to an agency wide centralized app store.
+Creating contract vehicles that allow vendors to compete for federal business in this specific domain will help achieve cost and process efficiency and encourage innovation.
+This vehicle can map to an agency-wide centralized app store.

 Containerize and categorize applications.
-Containerization and categorization helps protect sensitive enterprise data on Bring Your Own Device (BYOD) programs that integrate work/personal devices.
-Such cateogries could include:
+Containerization and categorization help protect sensitive enterprise data on Bring Your Own Device (BYOD) programs that integrate work/personal devices.
+Such categories could include:

 Foundational (email, chat, calendar)

 Commercial (from multiple app-stores)